mosparo/mosparo/SECURITY.md

 We prefer encrypted emails.
 You can find our PGP public key at https://mosparo.io/.well-known/pgp-key.txt

 Please see all our security information at https://mosparo.io/.well-known/security.txt

+# Reporting a Vulnerability

+If you discover a security vulnerability in mosparo please disclose it via [our huntr page](https://huntr.dev/repos/mosparo/mosparo/).
+Information about bounties, CVEs, response times and past reports are all there..

+Thank you for improving the security of mosparo.